 The Green Hole

-Gabe, the bravest of the three boys, dove into the opaque water hoping to cool off.
-He went under the surface and disappeared immediately.
-When the boys went to find help, they could not find either Gabe nor the Green Hole.
-Adding to the mystery, when Gabe’s body was found three days later, he was on the banks of the Berkel river in Holland.
+It was discovered by a young boy named Gabe Neuman in 1972, while he was hiking through the woods on a hot summer day.
+His friends described it as a beautiful and inviting spot, and Gabe, the bravest of the three, dove into the opaque water, hoping to cool off.
+But he never resurfaced.
+When the boys went to seek help, they could not find either Gabe or the Green Hole.
+Three days later, Gabe’s body was discovered on the banks of the Berkel River, in Holland.

-Eight years later, two UVM professors who were advanced scuba divers investigated the Green Hole.
-Together they dove into the small pond and together they disappeared, but only for a short while.
-One professor’s body was discovered on a beach in Thailand still decked out in his diving gear.
-His colleague was found by fishermen in the Mamoré River in Bolivia twenty days after they entered the Green Hole.
+Eight years later, two professors from the University of Vermont, both advanced scuba divers, decided to investigate the Green Hole.
+They dove into the small pond, and like Gabe, they disappeared.
+But unlike Gabe, they reappeared, albeit in different parts of the world.
+One professor’s body was found on a beach in Thailand, still clad in his diving gear.
+His colleague was discovered by fishermen in the Mamoré River, in Bolivia, twenty days after they had entered the Green Hole.

 The professors’ disappearance added to the legend of the Green Hole, fueling speculation and theories about its true nature.
 Some said it was a portal to another dimension, a gateway to the beyond.
 Others claimed it was a vortex, a whirlpool that sucked everything into its depths.
 Still others said it was a cursed place, a site of ancient magic or dark power.

 Despite the rumors and legends, the Green Hole remained a relatively unknown and undiscovered place, visited only by the brave or foolhardy.
 Those who ventured there dropped personal items into the water, hoping to see where they would end up.
 And the answer, it seemed, was everywhere.
 Items have been found on every continent and in every ocean.